Bhargavi-y-r/CodeClauseInternship_Landing-page/README.md

-# PRODIGY_WD_01
+# CodeClauseInternship_Landing-page
-In my webdevelopment intern with ProdigyInfotech, I have created a responsive landing page.
+In my webdevelopment intern with CodeClause, I have created a responsive landing page.